John Paul Jones (musician): Legacy

 Jones is widely considered to be one of the most highly influential and important bassists, keyboard players and arrangers in the history of rock music.
 Many notable rock bassists have been influenced by Jones, including John Deacon of Queen, Tom Hamilton of Aerosmith, Geddy Lee of Rush, Steve Harris of Iron Maiden, Flea of Red Hot Chili Peppers, Gene Simmons of Kiss, and Krist Novoselic of Nirvana.
-Chris Dreja, the rhythm guitarist and bassist of The Yardbirds, has described him as "the best bass player in Europe".
+Chris Dreja, the rhythm guitarist and bassist of the Yardbirds, has described him as "the best bass player in Europe".
 Music publications and magazines have ranked Jones among the best rock bassists of all time.
 He was named the best bassist on Creem Magazines 1977 Reader Poll.
 In 2000, Guitar magazine ranked him third in the "Bassist of the Millennium" readers' poll.
+Rolling Stone magazine ranked him number 14 on its list of the "50 Greatest Bassists of All Time" in 2020.